Book Training at Haldon Forest Park

 Learn to Nordic walk

-To make a start, learn the full technique by attending training using the British Nordic Walking - INWA 10 Steps Training Method at Haldon Forest Park.
-Or have a private 1 to 1 session.
+Learn the full technique by attending the British Nordic Walking -10 Steps Training Course (using the INWA 10 Step training method) at Haldon Forest Park.

 Benefits of Nordic walking